brentoyisaac/brentoyisaac/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him/his/they
-- ⚡ Fun fact: im a feminine boy33
+- ⚡ Fun fact: im a feminine theistic                  satanist boy33

 <!---
 brentoyisaac/brentoyisaac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.